 *our regulators (the CQC) require us to ask you for this information

-Normally we collect information from you, but we may also collect your personal information from our website, via our booking form, from email, via telephone or via the NHS database.
+Normally we collect information from you directly, but we may also collect your personal information from our website, via our booking form, from email, via telephone or via the NHS database.

 We may also collect information from third parties such as family members, legal guardians, insurance companies or other people you have authorised to provide your personal information to us.